colorado dam project

 The Bond Measure 9-86 passed in November of 2012 funded the Bend Whitewater Park with four wave features, the Class II boater channel, improvements to the pedestrian bridge, and some improvements to McKay Park.
 Improvements also include a natural river area with enhanced fish and wildlife habitat.

-The majority of the improvements to the Colorado Dam were covered by the $29 Million Bond Measure that was passed in November 2012, and the Bend Paddle Trail Alliance contributed $1.13M to the project (about 12% of the overall cost).
+The majority of the improvements to the Colorado Dam were covered by the $29 Million Bond Measure that was passed in November 2012.
+In a unique Public and Private partnership, the Bend Paddle Trail Alliance contributed $1.13M to the project (about 12% of the overall cost).
 The contingency fund for the project was used during the winter of 2016 to make continued improvements to the design and the park continues to be a work in progress.

 REMOVING THE DAM